 the investigating authority shall refer the disclosure to another investigating authority that, because it has a function or power to deal with the conduct or matter the disclosure concerns, is a proper authority to receive the disclosure.

-15. (1) An investigating authority shall investigate a public interest disclosure received by it if the disclosure relates to-
+- 15. (1) An investigating authority shall investigate a public interest disclosure received by it if the disclosure relates to- - (a) its own conduct or conduct of a public officer in relation to the investigating authority;

 Investigation by authority